 Chickpeas: the star of the show!
 Chickpeas are the perfect alternative for chicken in this dish and help load this recipe with plant-based protein.

-Spinach: for some added veggies.
+Spinach: for some added veggies and a great source of iron.

 Coconut Milk: is the base for our creamy curry sauce.
 Feel free to use any non-dairy milk you like.